cncf/tag-contributor-strategy/CONTRIBUTING.md

 🛬Thanks for landing here!
-There's a good chance you want to help the contributor side of the code in one of our working groups, get involved on a regular basis, or simply be curious, no matter your reason are excited to have you.
+There's a good chance you want to help the contributor side of the code in one of our working groups, get involved on a regular basis, or simply be curious, no matter your reason, we are excited to have you.

 This [SIG] (Special Interest Group) is an extension of the [TOC] that works to build programs and guidance to help scale and grow open source communities.
 We work in two CNCF GitHub repositories:

 🆕[cncf/sig-contributor-strategy]
  contains our meta docs that cover our governance, how we operate, and resources that we collect along the way.
+The [website/content] directory contains the source for the web pages at [contribute.cncf.io/maintainers][maintainers] and is advice for people who are running and maintaining CNCF projects.

 🔜[cncf/contribute]
-will house contributing information and guidance that we provide to CNCF projects for contributor strategy topics.
-The intention is to grow this as a resource for all contributors - aspiring, current, and maintainers.
+houses contributing information and guidance for people who are contributors or aspire to be contributors to CNCF projects.
+This content is available on our website at [contribute.cncf.io/contributors][contributors].

 Our [charter] describes our mission and initial scope of what we’d like to accomplish.
 Each of our members are closely involved with at least one CNCF project; we are here to learn as much as those we serve.

+## Contribute to the website

+Read our [contributing guide] for details on how to contribute content for [contribute.cncf.io].

 ## Ground Rules
 We very much welcome everyone on any of our [communication channels] including